Nebelung-Forks/MinecraftJS/README.md

 # MinecraftJS
  A mini-clone of the hit game Minecraft, made in Javascript.

+### Side note:
+A lot of people tell me to fork it from willard.
+The Reason I am not going to is because I am going to make a lot of edits to a point where I do not want to repeat just to make a new repo.

 ### Setup
 Note that this doesn't require a backend.
 You can play this in-browser without any sort of environment.
 This even has offline support with saves!
 Simply clone the repository and navigate to the public folder then open `index.html.`